Copyright © 2016–2017 John Dandola, Ltd. All rights reserved.

 I'd even gone so far as to have my book contract steer my profits from Dead in Left Field into such a fund.
 Then, while writing the manuscript, the town decided to name a portion of the pool after a political crony whose incompetence had nearly destroyed the place twenty-odd years ago.
 At the time of that destruction, I was having my initial success as a writer and the former recreation director asked me to come back and restore the pool because he couldn't break the political crony's contract.
 Part of my job was to also combat the crony's other liabilities.

-When the political crony died, someone farther up the political food-chain, who either had no clue as to how inept the crony was or didn't care, dictated that the crony's name be memorialized at the pool.
-I take my ten summers at that pool very seriously and I wasn't about to put up with the insult of that clown's name on anything so I undid the funding I had set up.
+When the political crony died, the current mayor (who was the crony's school buddy), either had no clue as to how inept the crony was or didn't care, so he dictated that the crony's name be memorialized at the pool.
+I take my ten summers at that pool very seriously and I wasn't about to put up with the insult of that clown's name on anything so I complained.
+The complaint fell on deaf ears so I undid the funding I had set up.
 Withholding one's generosity sometimes becomes the only option.

 This seems to be quite a personal matter and you mention the "crony's other liabilities".
 Could you expand on that?

-I'll save those details until I'm forced to use them.
-But this much I will offer: only one council member had the class and the courtesy to respond to my complaint.
+Only one council member had the class and the courtesy to respond to my complaint about honoring the crony who caused much more harm than good.
 The mayor didn't nor did the recreation director.
 It's been my experience that when politicians pull that stunt, they know they're guilty of something and misconstrue that their silence will make things go away.
-In this case, it won't.
-2017 is the fiftieth anniversary of the municipal pool of which I am a high-profile component whether they like that fact or not.
-This situation will not go away until all that memorializing is removed and, if not, the very dirty details of why it should never have been put up in the first place will become public.
+I have no doubt that that is why the pool's fiftieth anniversary was not celebrated because they worried about what I would say in public since, like it or not, I would be a high-profile component.
+In my pool history, I reveal the dirty details of why that memorializing of the crony should be removed.
 The problem local politicians have always had with me is that they know I don't lie and I can always back up what I say so they're all headed for severe embarrassment.

 Yet, after all this, your stories are still set in West Orange.